MTH548/MTH548/source/index.rst

 with such Python libraries as matplotlib or numpy (although we will start the course with a review of numpy).
-I will also assume that you are familiar with Jupyter Notebook: code cells, markdown cells etc. If you have not used Jupyter Notebook before, install the Anaconda distribution (see below) which Jupyter Notebook is a part of and get acquainted with it.
+I will also assume that you are familiar with Jupyter Notebook: code cells, markdown cells etc. If you have not used Jupyter Notebook before, install the Anaconda distribution (see below), which Jupyter Notebook is a part of, and get acquainted with it.
 Feel free to let me know if you have any questions.